 (6) Where, under subsection (1)(a) or (b), a person is required by notice in writing to give any information, answer any question or produce any document or thing, the notice must state that the person is required, under this Act or another Act, to give the information, answer the question or produce the document or thing, as the case requires.

-70. Conduct of interviews
+70. Interviews under s.
+69(1)(a), conduct of

 (1) An interview conducted by an authorised person under section 69(1)(a) must be conducted in private if —